Superbition/Celestte-Docs/docs/using_voltis/views.md

 ### includeJS

 When building web applications you will end up having different Java Script files for different logic and pages, but you won’t want to load Java Script files on pages where they won’t get used.
-So Polyel allows you to also `@includeJS` files dynamically between different views or elements.
+So Voltis allows you to also `@includeJS` files dynamically between different views or elements.

 ```html
 {{ @includeJS(profile.profile) }}